 Remember that if you’re not paying for a service or product that it’s important (or vital) for you, you’re the product because your data are monetizable.

 I use GitHub, GitLab, Bitbucket but finally, my first place to work is still my server.

-You need to do what’s the impact of connectivity failure to your Git or other tool that you use to work like Salesforce or other.
+You need to do what’s the impact of connectivity failure to your Git or other tools that you use to work like Salesforce or others.
 You can be surprised.

 Cloud (noun): label marketing for virtualization

 I’m not kidding, Cloud is virtualization and containerization with the big bullshit for scaling because you can do it yourself in your datacenters.

 Budget = pay more than before and more about ownership

 With all the marketing about you can reduce your costs, you’re on another way, more expensive than before.

 You pay your instance, services based on usage (running time, storage) but the most expensive is … network !

 All network traffic from the internet to your instance/services is free of charge because it’s not costly for network operators but all the out (from your instance/services) to the internet, you pay it!